Garrett Schifsky: College

-Schifsky began his collegiate for the Michigan Wolverines during the 2023–24 season.
+Schifsky began his collegiate career for the Michigan Wolverines during the 2023–24 season.
 He scored his first career goal on October 13, 2023, in a game against Massachusetts.
 During his freshman year, he recorded 16 goals and 18 assists in 41 games.
 He ranked third in the Big Ten Conference in rookie scoring with 34 points.
 Following the season, he was named to the All-Big Ten Freshman Team.

 During the 2024–25 season, in his sophomore year, he recorded 11 goals and nine assists in 36 games.
 On October 11, 2024, Schifsky scored his first career hat-trick in a game against Arizona State.
 Two of his three goals were short-handed goals.
 He became the first Michigan player with multiple short-handed goals in a game since Jack Johnson on January 26, 2007.
+During the 2025–26 season, in his junior year, he recorded 14 goals and 13 assists in 40 games.

+He was named team captain for the 2026–27 season.

 Personal life

 Schifsky was born to Tom and Holly Schifsky, and has two brothers Braxton and Keaton.
 His father played club hockey at the University of North Dakota, while his mother swam at North Dakota.